Jax-Core/ValliStart/README.md

 **The other modules, on the other hand, do not necessitate the installation of any additional applications or extensions.
 So, you can simply enable them using the same method as described above for the Media Controls module.**

-### Custom Color Schemes
+## Custom Color Schemes

 ValliStart includes 8 color scheme presets.
+You enable them by just selecting them within the **Color Scheme** tab.
 These are their names:

 - Dark
 - Blur
 - CoreUI